Isrothy/neominimap.nvim/README.md

   diagnostic = {
     enabled = true, ---@type boolean

-    -- When enabled, diagnostics will be sourced directly from the DiagnosticChanged event, -- meaning they will follow the settings from vim.diagnostic.config.
-    -- In this mode, the `severity` filter is ignored. use_event_diagnostics = false, ---@type boolean

-    -- The `severity` option specifies which diagnostics to include based on their severity.
-    -- Note: This option is ignored when `use_event_diagnostics` is enabled.
-    --
     -- Allowed formats for the `severity` filter:
     -- 1. A single severity level:
     --      eg: severity = vim.diagnostic.severity.WARN